garden-io/garden/docs/basics/stack-graph.md

 All the Garden plugins are currently built-in; we will soon release a plugin SDK to allow any user to easily make their own plugins.

+## Versions

+Garden generates a _Garden version_ for each module, service, task and test, based on a hash of the source files and configuration involved, as well as any build and runtime dependencies.
+When using Garden, you'll see various instances of `v-<some hash>` strings scattered around logs, e.g. when building, deploying, running tests etc.

+These versions are used by Garden and the Stack Graph to work out which actions need to be performed whenever you want to build, deploy, run a workflow, test your project etc. Specifically, Garden uses these generated versions to see which builds need to be performed, whether a deployed service is up-to-date, whether a test has already been run, and so on.

+Each version also factors in the versions of every dependency (both build and runtime dependencies, as is applicable for each case).
+This means that anytime a version of something that is _depended upon_ changes, every dependant's version also changes.

+The _precise_ semantics that go into a Garden version vary a bit by the module type and the specific entity involved, but generally it works as follows:

+1. A _module_ has a version that captures everything involved in a build, including hashes of source files any any specifics involved in building the image/artifact/etc, as well as the versions of any build dependencies.
+The _module version_ is sometimes referred to as the _build version_ of the module.
+2. A _service_ has a version that factors in the _module version_ of the module that defines it, as well as any specific configuration needed to deploy the service.
+This might for example include environment variables, hostnames etc. that wouldn't impact how the underlying code is _built_, but it does change how the service is deployed.
+3. _Tests_ and _tasks_ have a version that factors in the _module version_ of the module that defines it, as well as any specific configuration needed to run the task or test.

+A simple example would be a [Container Module](../guides/container-modules.md) with a `Dockerfile` next to it, as well as any number of services, tests and tasks.
+The _module version_ will reflect the source code and build arguments involved, and will be visible in the image tag.
+The services, tasks and tests will each have separate versions because those also factor in the service configuration, test commands, environment variables and so forth.

 ## Next Steps

 Head over to the [Getting Started](../getting-started/README.md) section to learn the basics on how to get up and running with Garden.